Glossary Product Innovation

 Types of Product Innovation

-There are two main types of product innovation: radical and incremental innovation.
+There are three main types of product innovation: radical, incremental, and disruptive innovation.

 Radical Product Innovation

-Radical product innovation refers to the development of entirely new products or services that have the potential to disrupt existing markets or create new ones.
+Radical product innovation refers to the development of entirely new products or services that represent a major departure from existing offerings.
+This type of innovation often involves groundbreaking technology, novel business models, or transformative ideas that create new markets rather than directly competing with existing ones.

 Examples of companies and industries using a radical innovation strategy include:

-Radical innovation is less common—and riskier—than incremental innovation, but it can also lead to game-changing business results.
+Radical innovation is less common and riskier than incremental improvements, but it can lead to groundbreaking business results.

 Incremental Product Innovation